The Apple Watch Series 7 Is On Sale for $100 Off Right Now

-The Best Labor Day Apple Watch Deals Available Now: Save $100 On the Apple Watch Series 7
+The Best Apple Watch Deals Available Now: Save $100 On the Apple Watch Series 7

-If you are thinking about picking up a new Apple Watch this season, the Amazon Labor Day Sale is the best place to shop for deals on all things Apple right now.
+Now that the Apple Watch Series 8 has been introduced for preorders, if you are thinking about picking up a new Apple Watch this season, Amazon and Walmart are the best places to shop for deals on all things Apple right now.
 With prices much lower than you'll find at the Apple Store, you can currently snag unbeatable deals on Apple Watches.
 A perfect combination of fitness tracking and smartwatch capabilities, the Apple Watch has a large, bright display and is easy to pair with other Apple devices.

-The Apple Watch Series 7 with GPS and Cellular is currently $100 off at Amazon, which is an incredible deal for the most advanced Apple Watch.
+The Apple Watch Series 7 with GPS and Cellular is currently $100 off at Amazon, which is a great deal for the previous-gen Apple Watch.
 Send a text, make a call, stream music, and use Siri without needing your iPhone nearby.
 With Family Setup, kids and parents who don’t own an iPhone can also enjoy the fun, safety, and connectivity of Apple Watch.
-Get 20% off the Apple Watch Series 7 this Labor Day, below.
+Get 20% off the Apple Watch Series 7 below.

 The most advanced Apple Watch is on sale for up to $100 off.
 Change up your look by switching your band or by customizing your watch face in millions of ways.